tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Return an empty extension, indicating that it intends to process the early data.
 It is not possible for the server to accept only a subset of the early data messages.

+- Request that the client send another ClientHello by responding with a HelloRetryRequest.
+A client MUST NOT include the "early_data" extension in its followup ClientHello.

 In order to accept early data, the server server MUST have accepted a PSK cipher suite and selected the the first key offered in the